KastnerRG/Read_the_docs/docs/project8.rst

 ------------

 * Design the binary neural network using XNOR and popcount.
-* Optimize your design using dataflow or using optimizations such as unroll or pipeline
+* Optimize your design using dataflow or using optimizations such as unroll or pipeline and provide details and trade-off of different design optimizations in your report.
 * Your HLS design must match the golden outputs given in the testbench
 * Demo the project on pyqn board.
 We do not provide jupyter notebooks.
 You are supposed to create necessary python jupyter notebooks for the demo.
+* Provide a report (2-3 pages) that explains 1) your designs, your demo details, and different designs you have created.

-Note: For the demo, feel free to change the interface of the top level HLS code.
+Note: For the demo, feel free to change the interface of the top level HLS code, but explain your decisions in your report.

 5) Submission Procedure
 -----------------------